Dr. Bondar became Patron of Hoopers Africa Trust in June 2013.

 In December 2015 Dr Elizabeth Barthes-Wilson joined our board of Trustees.

-Elizabeth is a General Practitioner in London, with experience of working in Africa, most recently at an Ebola Treatment Centre in Sierra Leone.
+Elizabeth is a General Practitioner in London, with experience of working in Africa, including at an Ebola Treatment Centre in Sierra Leone.

 Elizabeth's medical expertise greatly benefits Hoopers Africa Trust and the health and well-being of our HAT students.